mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

 `kubectl config use-context dev-context`{{execute}}

 If we display the contexts now, the new active context will be set to the `dev-context` context.
-Type or click the below command to show the context:
+Type the below command to show the context:

 `kubectl config get-contexts`{{execute}}

-Let's switch back to the `kubernetes-admin@kubernetes` context:
+Let's switch back to the `kubernetes-admin@kubernetes` context by typing the below command:

 `kubectl config use-context kubernetes-admin@kubernetes`{{execute}}